CleyFaye/Pebble-LiveDigits0/README.md

 Known bugs:
  - The watchapp consistently leak 68 bytes of heap when closed.
 Not an issue (the leak won't explode and the Pebble OS take care of that) but I'm puzzled.
 I know that 40 bytes of "leak" are caused by some timing functions, but the other 28 bytes are a mystery.
+ - Huzza, another leak (probably my fault this time).
+I'll fix it (leak 8B in aplite, 32B in basalt).